tingyumao/ecbm4040/setup/tutorial.md

 4. Click "Create" to create your own instance.

+5. Remember to stop your instance immediately when you finish your job.
+Otherwise, it will count in your billing.
+And the price for one gpu is about $0.7 per hour.

 ** Here it may request you to fill out a form to increase your GPU quota.

 ## Install miniconda and packages